Katja Keitaanniemi

-Katja Keitaanniemi (born 1973) is the President and CEO of OP Corporate Bank, which is the most significant subsidiary of OP Financial Group.
+Katja Keitaanniemi (born 1973) is the CEO of OP Corporate Bank, which is the most significant subsidiary of OP Financial Group.
 According to Corporate Finance Institute, OP Corporate Bank is among the top corporate banks in Finland.
-Keitaanniemi has been on the list of Finland's most powerful female executives by the business weekly Talouselämä in 2020 and 2021.
+Keitaanniemi has been on the list of Finland's most powerful female executives by the business weekly Talouselämä in 2020, 2021, 2022 and 2023.

 Career

+Keitaanniemi is a Licentiate of Science in Technology.
+She has also studied in Harvard University.

+In her early career Keitaanniemi was Senior Analyst at Nordea Securities, Forest and Paper Products and Director of Research at eQ Bank.
+Keitaanniemi had also acted at Swedbank as Senior Vice President, Head of Investment Banking Finland and Member of Management Group of Global IB and SVP, Head of Research, Member of Executive Group.
+Before her career in OP Corporate Bank Keitaanniemi was Finnvera Oyj's Executive Vice President, Small and medium-sized enterprises and member of the Executive Group between 2014 and 2018.

-Keitaanniemi is a Finnish business executive and Licentiate of Science in Technology.
-She has worked as OP Corporate Bank’s President and CEO since 2018 and is a member of OP Cooperative's Executive Management Team.
+Keitaanniemi has worked as OP Corporate Bank’s CEO since 2018 and is a member of OP Cooperative's Executive Management Team.
 Large Finnish corporations selected OP Corporate Bank as Finland's best corporate bank in 2020.

-Previously, Keitaanniemi was Finnvera Oyj's Executive Vice President, Small and medium-sized enterprises and member of the Executive Group between 2014 and 2018.
-Keitaanniemi had also acted at Swedbank as Senior Vice President, Head of Investment Banking Finland and Member of Management Group of Global IB and SVP, Head of Research, Member of Executive Group.
-Before her career in Swedbank, Keitaanniemi was Director of Research at eQ Bank and Senior Analyst at Nordea Securities, Forest and Paper Products.
+Positions of trust

+Some of Keitaanniemi's current and previous positions of trust: